 I wandered the site and watched some women baking bread in a clay oven or whatever you call it that was used hundreds of years ago, it looked like clay or some type of earthen oven.
 Artisans of all type were in their half tents scattered all over the camp making everything imaginable.

-I even saw a cannon and some shields with soldiers dressed from a period possible when the Romans were trying to gain a foothold on the kingdom or were being driven out, I’m not sure.
+I even saw a cannon and some shields with soldiers dressed from a period possible when the Romans were trying to gain a foothold in the kingdom or were being driven out, I’m not sure.
 What an interesting time what with all the history the Brits have to draw from it was entirely fascinating and this wasn’t the first or last of this type of event I was to attend during my time in England.

 The larger tents were for staging some dancing, bands and actors as well as being a place to sell home made goods and crafts.
 I of course wandered in to see what was available and ended up grabbing a bit to eat, something that the Brits probably ate centuries ago.
 Some bread made in some sort of a kiln looking thing as well as some apple cider and a meat although I’m not sure what type.
 It was all good and after the food I spent quite a bit of time searching for the perfect souvenir.
-It was a great time and I’m glad I attended as I made a few friends and met people from various parts of the world as this type of event doesn’t just appeal to the British it appears.
+It was a great time and I’m glad I attended as I made a few friends and met people from various parts of the world as this type of event doesn’t just appeal to the British.
 Good thing as it was all in good fun and an excellent history lesson as well.